 Annually, commencing the day after December 25 and four (4) weeks thereafter, Contractor shall Collect holiday trees from Single-Family Customers.
 Customers are required to place the holiday trees Curbside on the Customer's regularly scheduled Collection day.
 Holiday trees must be removed from stands, cut into lengths no longer than six (6) feet, and be free of ornaments, garlands, tinsel, or other decorations.
 Contractor shall not be required to Collect holiday trees that do not meet the aforementioned criteria.
-In accordance with Section 4.10.3, Contractor shall affix a Non-Collection Notice to any non-Collected holiday tree informing the Customer of the reason(s) for non-Collection.
+In accordance with Section 4.10.3, Contractor shall affix a Non-Collection.
 Contractor shall deliver all Collected holiday trees to the Approved Organic Materials Processing Facility for Processing.